Negative Barnett effect, negative moment of inertia of gluon plasma and thermal evaporation of chromomagnetic condensate: Discussion and Conclusions

-It was recently found that the gluon plasma in the range of temperatures $T \simeq (1\dots 1.5) T_c$ possesses a negative moment of inertia, which may be interpreted as thermodynamic instability to the global rotation~\cite{Braguta:2023kwl,Braguta:2023yjn}.
+It was recently found that the gluon plasma in the range of temperatures $T \simeq (1\dots 1.5) T_c$ possesses a negative moment of inertia, which may be interpreted as thermodynamic instability to the global rotation~\cite{Braguta:2023kwl, Braguta:2023yjn}.
 The result was obtained using two independent approaches in static~\cite{Braguta:2023kwl} and rotating~\cite{Braguta:2023yjn} plasmas.
 In this paper, we argued, using thermodynamic arguments and -- in relation to the gluon plasma -- the lattice data, that one can have a negative moment of inertia for an object with an everywhere-positive energy density.

-The moment of inertia of a gluon system contains not only the expected mechanical term corresponding to the total angular momenta, but also a local term which incorporates the chromomagnetic condensate.
-This additional term emerges due to the vector nature of gluons: the latter property leads to the non-linearity of the gluonic free energy which contains terms both linear and quadratic in $\Omega$.
-The linear term produces the standard mechanical contribution~\eq{eq_I_mech} while the quadratic term leads to the novel contribution which incorporates the chromomagnetic condensate~\eq{eq_I_magn}.
-Our Monte Carlo simulation clearly show that it is the thermal evaporation of the chromomagnetic condensate that leads to the negative moment of inertia of rotating plasma.
+Mathematically, the expression for the moment of inertia of a gluon system~\eq{eq_I} contains not only the expected mechanical term corresponding to the total angular momenta but also a local term that incorporates the chromomagnetic condensate.
+This additional term emerges due to the vector nature of gluons: the latter property leads to the non-linearity of the gluonic free energy, which contains terms both linear and quadratic in the angular frequency $\Omega$.
+The linear term produces the standard mechanical contribution~\eq{eq_I_mech} while the quadratic term leads to the appearance of the novel contribution, which incorporates the chromomagnetic condensate~\eq{eq_I_magn}.
+Our Monte Carlo simulation clearly shows that it is the thermal evaporation of the chromomagnetic condensate that leads to the negative moment of inertia of rotating plasma.

+We stress that the only reason for the emergence of a negative moment of inertia of gluons (Fig.~\ref{fig_I}) is the evaporation of the chromomagnetic condensate.
+Undoubtedly, the standard mechanical term~\eq{eq_I_mech} is a positively defined quantity.
+Therefore, the negative value of the condensate can only be a result of the negativity of the other term~\eq{eq_I_magn}, which is proportional to the thermal contribution to the chromomagnetic condensate.
+Our numerical data, in agreement with earlier studies in Ref.~\cite{Boyd:1996bx}, indeed indicates that the thermal chromomagnetic condensate is negative above the deconfinement phase transition (Fig.~\ref{fig_condensates}).
+The negative magnetic contribution~\eq{eq_I_magn} has a bigger amplitude than the (positive) mechanical part~\eq{eq_I_mech} in a specific range of temperature above the deconfinement phase transition, leading to the negative total value of the moment of inertia of spinning gluonic matter.